Welcome to today's edition of the Rush 24-7 podcast.

 And as I say, it's because of you.

-Myeloma, that's a really tough cancer, five year survival rate of 13% in the 60s.
+Five-year survival rate of 13% in the 60s.

-And it's it's uh almost triple, 39% Now.
+And it's almost tripled, 39% now.

 That's a tough one.

-Now, the great part of this effort, why your donations to the Leukemia and Lymphoma Society are so important, is because blood cancer drugs and treatments and therapies funded by the society are providing hope and survival for other cancers and diseases.
+Now, the great part of this effort, why your donations to the leukemia and lymphoma society are so important, is because blood cancer drugs and treatments and therapies funded by the society are providing hope and survival for other cancers and diseases.

-You remember the the drug Glevec.
+You remember the drug Glevec.

 Survival rates were less than 50%.

-If diagnosed early, survival rates now 95% Glevec.
+If diagnosed early, survival rate's now 95% Glevec.

 But it doesn't stop there.